Robert L. Scott

-Robert L. Scott (April 19, 1928 – July 26, 2018) was an American scholar influential in the study of rhetorical theory, criticism of public address, debate, and communication research and practice.
+Robert Lee Scott (April 19, 1928 – July 26, 2018) was an American scholar influential in the study of rhetorical theory, criticism of public address, debate, and communication research and practice.
 He was professor emeritus in the Communication Studies Department at the University of Minnesota.
 He is the author of five books, numerous articles in speech, communications, philosophy, and rhetoric journals, and contributed many book chapters.
 His article "On Viewing Rhetoric As Epistemic", is considered one of the most important academic articles written in rhetorical studies in the past century.

 Personal life

 Scott was born in Fairbury, Nebraska.
 He was the youngest of four children born to Walter and Anna Scott.
 His father was an educator, superintendent of schools and founder of Fairbury Community College, now Southeast Community College.
 He married Betty Rose Foust on September 13, 1947.
-They had three children.
+They had three children, Mark Allen, Janet Lee, and Paul Matthew.

+Scott served in the United States Marine Corps from June 1945 to August 1946.
+He received an Honorable discharge.

 Education

 Scott graduated from Fairbury High School and earned his undergraduate degree at Colorado State College of Education now University of Northern Colorado where he majored in English.
 He earned his master's degree (1951) in speech at the University of Nebraska and Ph.D.
 (1955) in speech at the University of Illinois.
 Scott was the debate coach at the University of Houston, 1953–1957, and University of Minnesota, 1957–1964.